Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Stationary state properties

-In the case $G=g$ and $M=m$, the Hamiltonian (\ref{eq:H}) describes the Yang-Gaudin model.
+The impurities can be fabricated by preparing some atoms in a different hyperfine state with respect to the majority of atoms \cite{palzer2009quantum}.
+Thus $M=m$ is an experimentally relevant case.
+Furthermore, for $G=g$ and $M=m$, the Hamiltonian (\ref{eq:H}) describes the Yang-Gaudin model.
 The latter is integrable, and admits exact results for the energy \cite{ZvonarevPhysRevB.80.201102,fuchs2005spin, Zoran_YangG}.
 After expanding our results for the polaron energy in small $G/\hbar v=\sqrt{\gamma}$ for the solution of \eq{eq:mean-field2}, we obtain the leading order term of the energy dependence on momentum of the exact result, while \eq{eq:PolaronEnergy} gives a result bigger by a factor $\sqrt{2}$ for the momentum above $p^* \sim \hbar n_0 \sqrt{\gamma}$ where the second stationary solution is the ground state.
 The origin of this multiplicative factor is $\sqrt{1+m/M}=\sqrt{2}$.
 In Fig.~\ref{fig:comparison} we show the comparison of energies for the solutions of \eq{eq:mean-field1}, \eq{eq:mean-field2} and the exact result.
 For the parameters used for Fig.~\ref{fig:comparison}, the crossover from the first to the second solution happens at $p^*\approx 0.35\hbar n_0$ for \eq{eq:mean-field1} and $p^*\approx 0.32 \hbar n_0$ for \eq{eq:mean-field2}.
-This analysis suggests that the mean-field \eq{eq:mean-field2} describes the physics of this model better than \eq{eq:mean-field1} for a nonzero system momentum $p\geq p^*$.
+The analysis presented in this paragraph suggests that the mean-field \eq{eq:mean-field2} describes the physics of this model better than \eq{eq:mean-field1} for a nonzero system momentum $p\geq p^*$.